Christopher Hills: Early biography

 Born in Grimsby, England to a family of fishermen, Hills grew up sailing the North Sea.
 In 1940 he enrolled as a cadet in nautical school and joined the British Merchant Navy during World War II.
 At sea, Hills had several life and death experiences that formed his views on karma, divinity and destiny.
-At the end of the war, as navigating officer for an Esso oil tanker docked in Curaçao, he set up shop as a commodities trader with branch offices in Venezuela and Aruba.
+At the end of the war, as navigating officer for an Esso oil tanker docked in Curaçao, he set up shop as a commercial products dealer with branch offices in Venezuela and Aruba.
 When a client reneged on a deal, Hills moved to Jamaica.
 There with the help of the philanthropist Percy Junor he founded commodity companies specializing in sugar, bananas, insurance, telegraph communications and agricultural spices pimento, nutmegs and ginger.
 Financing for the first export corporation came from British businessman Andrew Hay, then husband of best-selling motivational author Louise Hay who in the 1950s was a high-fashion model and family friend.

 On July 29, 1950, Christopher Hills married Norah Katherine Bremner (May 6, 1916 - December 14, 1995) in Saint Andrew, Surrey, Jamaica.
 Norah was an English woman who was deputy headmistress of Wolmer's School in Kingston.
 Her father, Bernard Eustace Bremner (1889–1976), was the Magistrate, Chief of Customs, and Mayor of King's Lynn, Norfolk who in 1951 co-founded the King's Lynn Festival with concert pianist Ruth Roche, Baroness Fermoy.
 Lady Fermoy, wife of Baron Fermoy, is Diana, Princess of Wales' maternal grandmother.
 The Hillses had two sons, both born in Jamaica.
-The family sailed to England for events such as the coronation of Queen Elizabeth II and Mayor Bremner's presenting Queen Elizabeth The Queen Mother with Freedom of the Borough, which encompassed the royal family's home at nearby Sandringham.